rutgerfrans/AI_DS/README.md

 ## Lecture 2 8/9/22
 (fourier analysis not needed for exam)
 ### Data visualization
-- The general principle tot display data: <u>as far as possible, to show the original data and try not to obscure the design of the study.</u>
+- The general principle tot display data: <ins>as far as possible, to show the original data and try not to obscure the design of the study.</ins>
 - Show as much data/information as possible.

 #### Develop critical/statistical thinking